Homemade Vanilla Ice Cream

 How to Make Easy Homemade Vanilla Ice Cream

-First, set a medium-sized sauce pot over medium heat and clip a cooking thermometer to the side of the pot.
+- First, set a medium-sized saucepan over medium heat and clip a cooking thermometer to the side of the pot.
 You definitely want to be sure you keep an eye on the temperature to avoid over-cooking your ice cream base.

-Once strained, cover and refrigerate for at least one hour until the mixture is COLD.
+- Once strained, cover and refrigerate for at least one hour until the mixture is COLD.
 The colder the mixture is when you add it to the ice cream maker, the better the texture will be.
+(You can even whip up and chill the Vanilla Ice Cream mixture the night before planning to churn!)

 Get the Complete (Printable) Easy Homemade Vanilla Ice Cream Recipe Below.
 Enjoy!